Authentication Methods

 General Configuration for Synchronizing User Attributes via OAuth2:

-OAuth2 can be used to synchronize user attributes such as username mapping, display name mapping, email mapping, phone number mapping, role mapping, group mapping, organizational structure mapping, enterprise ID mapping, enterprise name mapping, platform ID, enabling SSO exp session validity synchronization, and session validity mapping.
-For explanations and usage of general configuration fields, please refer to the General Configuration section.
+General configurations include username mapping, display name mapping, email mapping, phone number mapping, role mapping, group mapping, organizational structure mapping, enterprise ID mapping, enterprise name mapping, platform ID, enabling SSO session expiration synchronization, and session expiration mapping.
+For explanations and usage of these general configuration fields, refer to the General Configuration section.

 - Go to Azure

-- The app is now registered in Entra ID Microsoft.
-At this point, the app overview page will be displayed.
-Record the "Application (Client ID)" information and configure the "Application (Client ID)" into the "Client ID" field of HengShi OAuth2 authentication.
+- The application is now registered in Entra ID Microsoft.
+At this point, the application overview page will be displayed.
+Record the "Application (client application ID)" information and configure the "Application (client application ID)" into the "Client ID" field in HengShi OAuth2 authentication method.

 Add Web Authentication

-- Under "Manage" in the left pane, select "Authentication".
+- In the left pane under "Manage", select "Authentication".

 - Select "Add a platform > Web".